David Murray practises in all areas of commercial law.

 - Pegasus Scholarship, Hong Kong, September – December 2007

-- David is admitted to practise in the courts of the Dubai International Finance Centre.
+- David is admitted to practise in the courts of the Dubai International Financial Centre, and has appeared before the courts of Gibraltar.